sistemd/publitio-python-sdk/README.md

 ## Exceptions
  - `UnknownStatusCode` - raised when the server responds to a request with an unknown status code.
- - `TransformationFailed` - raised when the server fails to perform a transformation, i.e. when `publitio_api.transform` fails.
+ - `TransformationFailed` - raised when the server fails to perform a transformation, i.e. when `publitio_api.transformed` fails.

 ## Transforming files
 ```